 Audience: Business, Civic, and Government Leaders

-They went for an informative, indirect approach that foregrounds an interesting-in-its-own-right story.
+They took an informative, indirect approach that foregrounds an interesting story in its own right.
 The Subway That Connects Two Continents is a well-written piece about the city of San Diego’s role in the tech industry and global trade.
-JPMorgan Chase’s Global Cities Initiative ends up becoming a big part of the story — but by focusing on the beneficiaries of the initiative’s work, the piece reads more like journalism than marketing hype.
+JPMorgan Chase’s Global Cities Initiative ends up becoming a big part of the story, but by focusing on the beneficiaries of the initiative’s work, the piece reads more like journalism than marketing hype.

 The native ads used by The Atlantic to promote sponsored content: